Thinking of visiting Western Brook Pond?

 2) You can head further north to St. Anthony’s which is the largest town north of New Foundland.

-If you have time to head east along the only road there, you will also be able to see icebergs and the official airport of New Foundland, which is St. Johns, a place I wish I knew about prior to visiting this province, because the Ferry ride there from Nova Scotia was very unpleasant (both ways) when I did an east coast road trip there with my friends.
+If you have time to head east along the only road there, you will also be able to see icebergs and the official airport of New Foundland, which is St. Johns, a place I wish I knew about prior to visiting this province, because the Ferry ride there from Nova Scotia was very unpleasant (both ways) when I did an eastern Canada road trip there with my friends.

 I can tell you those 2 areas were spectacular, especially if you love coastlines with beautiful mountains and views!